RgbTrouw/Qs-Messenger/README.md

 - Messages relay has a delay of 1 second and has to be adapted for instant forwarding.
 A solution has already been tested out and is due pe published within the next version.

-- The database keys have to migrate to 'email' for better performance.
+- Some database keys have to migrate to 'email' for better performance.

 - An eronous comma "," will occur in the friends list sql database table.
 This does not affect the list data processing and should be fixed at some point.